Isiah Kiner-Falefa: New York Yankees (2022–2023)

-On March 12, 2022, the Texas Rangers traded Kiner-Falefa along with pitcher Ronny Henriquez to the Minnesota Twins in exchange for Mitch Garver.
-The following day, the Twins traded Kiner-Falefa, together with Ben Rortvedt and Josh Donaldson, to the New York Yankees in a deal for Gary Sánchez and Gio Urshela.
-Serving as the Yankees' starting shortstop during the 2022 season, Kiner-Falefa appeared in 142 games, posting a .261 batting average with four home runs and 48 RBIs.
+Before the 2022 season, the Texas Rangers traded Kiner-Falefa with pitcher Ronny Henriquez to the Minnesota Twins for Mitch Garver on March 12, 2022.
+The following day, the Twins traded Kiner-Falefa with Ben Rortvedt and Josh Donaldson to the New York Yankees for Gary Sánchez and Gio Urshela.
+Serving as the Yankees' starting shortstop throughout the 2022 season, Kiner-Falefa finished the season batting .261/.314/.327 with four home runs and 48 RBIs in 142 games.

-During spring training in 2023, Kiner-Falefa competed with Anthony Volpe and Oswald Peraza for the Yankees' starting shortstop position.
+During the 2023 spring training, Kiner-Falefa competed with Anthony Volpe and Oswald Peraza for the Yankees' starting shortstop position.
 Volpe ultimately won the role, and Kiner-Falefa transitioned into a utility player.
 On April 13, he made his pitching debut in the ninth inning of an 11–2 loss against the Minnesota Twins.
-Notably, his second pitch—a 38 mph eephus pitch—was the slowest pitch ever recorded in Yankees history.
+Notably, his second pitch, a 38.5 miles per hour (mph) eephus pitch, was the slowest pitch ever recorded in Yankees history during the Statcast era.
+This record was subsequently broken by Austin Slater, another position player who threw a 36.4 mph pitch during a relief appearance on September 10, 2025.
 On June 14, during the Subway Series against the New York Mets, Kiner-Falefa stole home off pitcher Brooks Raley, becoming the first Yankee to accomplish this feat since Didi Gregorius on August 27, 2016.
 On June 22, he made his third pitching appearance of the season in the ninth inning of a 10–0 loss to the Seattle Mariners, marking the first time a Yankees position player pitched three times in a single season.
-He pitched a scoreless inning and recorded his first strikeout against Eugenio Suárez.
-Additionally, batting as a pitcher in the same game, he hit a two-run home run off reliever Chris Flexen, becoming the first Yankee to homer as a pitcher since Lindy McDaniel on September 28, 1972, the final season before the American League adopted the designated hitter rule.
-Kiner-Falefa finished the 2023 season batting .242/.306/.340.
-Following the season, he became a free agent.
+He pitched a scoreless inning and recorded his first career strikeout against Eugenio Suárez.
+Additionally, batting as a pitcher in the same game, he hit a two-run home run off reliever Chris Flexen, becoming the first Yankee to homer as a pitcher since Lindy McDaniel on September 28, 1972, the final season before the American League (AL) adopted the designated hitter rule.
+Kiner-Falefa finished the 2023 season batting .242/.306/.340 with six home runs and 37 RBIs in 113 games.
+Following the 2023 season, he became a free agent.

 Toronto Blue Jays (2024)

 On December 29, 2023, Kiner-Falefa signed a two-year, $15 million contract with the Toronto Blue Jays.
-In 82 games for the Blue Jays in 2024, he batted .292/.338/.420 with seven home runs and 33 RBIs.
+He began the 2024 season with the Blue Jays, batting .292/.338/.420 with seven home runs and 33 RBI in 83 games.